'Somebody's missing her': Roadside rescuers try to find owner of plush pig | CBC News

 Perhaps a kid innocently dropped it without their parent noticing, she adds, or maybe they just chucked it out the window.

-Now the retired business owner and Kemptville-area grandmother of three has taken to social media to try and reunite Peppa with her owner ahead of the holidays.
+Now the retired business owner and Kemptville-area grandmother of three has taken to social media to try to reunite Peppa with her owner ahead of the holidays.

 Here's what we know